bmuellerhstat/html-basics/README.md

     </div>
 ```
-* Use the appropriate `HTML` syntax to format the code until it looks like `result.png`.
+* Use the appropriate `HTML` syntax to format the code until the preview looks like `result.png`.

 Good luck!